 If you’re looking for eco-friendly things to do in Jaco Costa Rica, nothing beats staying in an eco-lodge that has assisted in boosting the population of the Scarlet Macaw in the area.
 That’s why staying at the Macaw Eco-Lodge inside the Carara National Park is incredible.

 The Macaw Eco-lodge is located deep inside the jungle and was built with nature in mind.
 It was also made to help the birds nest and reproduce.
-While you’re here, you can learn all about the environment inside Carara National Park and see many types of birds.
+While here, you can learn all about the environment inside Carara National Park and see many types of birds.

 The lodge offers Wi-Fi, yoga classes, and decent-sized rooms with air conditioning.
 The hotel also takes pride in educating its guests on sustainable practices in the area.